bootladder/blog/jekyll/_posts/2018-04-22-jenkins-job-dsl.md

 * A Single Point of Truth (SPOT) for viewing and editing a job
 * Atleast a file on the jenkins machine for the above.
 Optional/better: git repo
 * The SPOT must contain:
+  * remote URL of git repo
-** Bitbucket, Github, Slack webhooks
+  * Bitbucket, Github, Slack webhooks
+  * shell snippet for processing the output of a build